-The actuarial assumptions utilized in developing the TPL are outlined in Schedule A. The TPL as of June 30, 2019 was determined by an actuarial valuation prepared as of June 30, 2018.
-Subsequent to the June 30, 2018 valuation, the Board adopted new actuarial assumptions based on the experience investigation for the four-year period ending June 30, 2018.
+The actuarial assumptions utilized in developing the TPL are outlined in Schedule A. The TPL as of June 30, 2020 was determined by an actuarial valuation prepared as of June 30, 2019.
 The following actuarial assumptions are applied to all periods included in the measurement: